josxha/flutter-maplibre/docs/docs/getting-started/use-widget.md

 ---
 sidebar_position: 4
+title: 'Use the Widget'
 ---

+# Use the Widget

-# Display your first map
+## Display your first Map

 Import the maplibre package and use the `MapLibreMap` widget to display a map.

 ```dart title="map_screen.dart"
 import 'package:flutter/material.dart';

 // highlight-next-line
 import 'package:maplibre/maplibre.dart';